 I found a wonderful example of this expression in a sample interview used in the Handbook of Interview Research.
-In discussing his experience as an African American undergraduate the respondent said, “Like my rhetoric professor, I used to hate going to that class.
+In discussing the obstacles he faces as an African American undergraduate, a respondent said, “Like my rhetoric professor, I used to hate going to that class.
 She used to dog me out about how I talk, cuz I was just fresh out of highschool, and I used to speak a lot of slang then...”

 Usage is not entirely consistent, however.
-In the refrain of Stevie Wonder's song “Cold Chill,” the lyrics suggest a different meaning:
+In the refrain of Stevie Wonder's song “Cold Chill,” the lyrics suggest a different meaning to the phrase: